 Hello, world!

-In this article, you will learn how to translate a simple Microsoft Word document from English to German using GroupDocs.Translation Cloud REST API.
+In this article, you will learn how to translate a short text from English to German using GroupDocs.Translation Cloud REST API.

 You will need